 Considering the differences of Endurance, 2-Minute Mode adjusts the endgame bonus based on the number of waves passed, in addition to time remaining and enemies destroyed.

 Visit the Settings menu for these options and sections:

-- Reset Messages: Reset Messages: Certain onscreen hints or errors can be toggled off or will disappear after being seen once.
+- Reset Messages: Certain onscreen hints or errors can be toggled off or will disappear after being seen once.
 This option lets you see them again.